Whalepool/Bitfinex-Long-vs-Short/readme.md

 Tired of the mis information out there regarding people's analysis and understanding of the bitfinex long/short data - I create this script so people can better get an understanding of the numbers and what they mean.

 It's not pretty, but it works.

+Example - to use run main script, use -t and currency pairs you'd like to use (comma separated).
+`long-vs-short.py -t BTCUSD, ETHUSD`

+To run the csv/json generator, use -t and currency pairs you'd like to use (comma separated).
+`data-to-file.py -t BTCUSD, ETHUSD`

 ## Todo (someone else not me !)
 If anyones feeling keen and enthusiastic, they could...